 Where: state Capitol, 2300 North Lincoln, Oklahoma City

-How: Make appointments, wear green, visit with Legislators and exhibitors and attend the awards program.
+How: Make appointments.
+Wear green.
+Visit with Legislators and exhibitors.
+Attend the awards program.

 In a nutshell

 Many volunteers will support People with Disabilities Awareness Day.
 You can tell your story to state Legislators and staff.
 It is an opportunity to explain about the positive impact of critical disability programs.
 More than 70 outstanding exhibitors will share valuable information on the second and fourth floor rotundas (center areas) of the Capitol.
 You can also meet and unite with other disability advocates to address the growing needs of 600 thousand Oklahomans with disabilities.